anub-dota/MashupGeneratorCF/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- Mike Myrzayanov for [this](https://codeforces.com/) wonderful site
+- Mike Mirzayanov for [this](https://codeforces.com/) wonderful site